Jieun-O/ED-cost-projection/README.md

 department (ED) admission costs across 250 si-gun-gu districts in South Korea (2010-2023), and projections to 2039 under SSP2-4.5 and SSP5-8.5.

-The study data are not included due to data access and sharing restrictions.

 The workflow covers four steps: (1) two-stage distributed lag non-linear modelling of the temperature-admission association, (2) projection of attributable admissions and costs under future climate and demographic